Isaac Dogboe is the new WBO Super Bantamweight Champion!!!

 Isaac Dogboe now remains undefeated after winning 19 out of 19 fights.

-Magadaleno loses his first fight after going through 25 bouts unbeaten which takes the now former WBO Super Bantamweight Champion to a record of 26-1
+Magadaleno loses his first professional career fight to Dogboe after going through 25 bouts unbeaten which takes the now former WBO Super Bantamweight Champion to a record of 25-1 in 26 fights